Intern with the Museum

 Fall 2017 & Academic Year 2017-2018 internships

 The Development Department seeks diverse sources of support for the Museum’s programming, exhibitions, and day-to-day operations.
 These sources include grants; the membership program; the annual fund; corporate giving and sponsorships; fundraising events; and facility rentals.
-Capital Campaign giving for building and endowment needs is also managed through the Development Department.
+Capital Campaign giving for building and endowment needs is also managed through the Department.
 Interns assist in researching prospective donors and gathering materials for grant applications and reports, event planning and preparations, and direct-mail appeals and acknowledgments to donors.

-Internships with the Education Department offer art history, art education, museum studies, studio art, and other students an opportunity to experience and develop skills in aspects of arts education in a museum setting.
-The Education Department provides learning opportunities for school-age groups, children and families, and adult audiences from college students to older adults.
+Internships with the Education Department offer art history, art education, museum studies, studio art, and other students an opportunity to experience and develop skills in arts education in a museum setting.
+The Department provides learning opportunities for school-age groups, children and families, and adult audiences from college students to older adults.

 Interns assist with administrative tasks, help staff to implement a range of programs, and administer surveys as part of ongoing evaluation efforts and a visitor-study initiative.
 Depending on the intern’s interest, he or she may also research and present a gallery talk or other public program.
 Prospective interns should be friendly, energetic, highly motivated, and creative; familiar with a variety of art materials; and have a positive, enthusiastic attitude towards interacting with learners of all ages.